 - Beef, Lamb and Pork - All three meats are common and can be roasted, grilled over the coals or sautéed in a sauce.
 Generally, Spanish prefer veal and suckling lamb and pig.
 Roasted meats are a popular dish for holidays and festive occasions.

 - Eggs - Eggs are eaten daily either fried, deviled, or in a Spanish omelet, called a tortilla espanola in Spain.
 They are an essential part of many recipes, including desserts and salads.

-- Chicken - Chicken is very popular and is eaten regularly.
-It is prepared in every way, but mostly commonly is fried or stewed, although roasted chicken is sold "to go" in many small stores.
+- Chicken - Chicken is very popular.
+It is prepared in every way, but most commonly is fried or stewed, although roasted chicken is sold "to go" in many small stores.

 - Nuts - Spain is one of the top producers of almonds, hazelnuts and walnuts.
 Almond-based and milk-based desserts are very common.
 Turron, the almond nougat candy eaten at Christmas is probably the best-known of these sweets.
-Many recipes of Arabic origin contain ground almonds, and almonds were used for centuries to thicken sauces and stews.
-However, in Spain hazelnuts, not almonds are the most popular nut to be mixed with chocolate.
+Many Spanish recipes of Arabic origin contain ground almonds, and almonds were used for centuries to thicken sauces and stews.
+However, in Spain hazelnuts, not almonds are the most popular nut mixed with chocolate.

 - Herbs and Spices - Garlic, onions and herbs such as oregano, rosemary and thyme are used, but garlic more than the others.